 Jim won the Golden Globe Award 2011 for the Best Performance by an Actor in a television series -Comedy or Musical- cathegory for his role as Sheldon Cooper in The Big Bang Theory.

-Jim won the Outstanding Lead Actor in a Comedy Series Emmy Award 2010 for playing Sheldon Cooper in The Big Bang Theory.
+In 2010, Jim won an Emmy Award for Outstanding Lead Actor in a Comedy Series playing Sheldon Cooper on The Big Bang Theory.

 Jim's nickname is 'Jimmy Pea'.

 Jim is a big Houston Rockets fan but he likes Los Angeles Lakers too.